SimonKnogler/csfinance/VERCEL_DEPLOYMENT.md

 1. Check Vercel deployment logs (click on deployment → "View Function Logs")
 2. Check browser console (F12) for errors
+3. Verify serverless functions are deployed (Vercel dashboard → Functions tab)
-3. Try the "Redeploy" button in Vercel
+4. Try the "Redeploy" button in Vercel
-4. Contact me for serverless API setup assistance
+5. Check if Yahoo Finance is accessible from Vercel's servers (some regions may be blocked)

 ---